-Staff are not permitted to use their phones, cameras, smart technology, or any device that can be used for photographing or recording children, when on duty.
-Any pictures taken of children by the school will be in accordance to school published procedures.
+Staff are not permitted to use their phones, cameras, smart technology, or any device that can be used for photographing or recording children, when on duty for any purpose.
+Phones are kept in cupboards or away from pupils.
+Any pictures taken of children by the school will be in accordance to school procedures.